usdot-jpo-ode/jpo-ode/docs/UserGuide.md

 4. Follow the rest of the ODE setup steps.
 The SDW depositor service containers will be automatically created by docker-compose.

-5. Verify arrival of messages in SDW by verifying response status messages in the logs.
+5. Verify arrival of messages in SDX by verifying response status messages in the logs.

 <a name="outbound-tim-to-s3-bucket-setup"></a>